 Places will not be available in the school sixth form until 2023.

-The local authority will process applications outside the normal local authority process for co-ordinating school offers.
+Derby Cathedral School will process applications outside the normal local authority process for coordinating school offers.
 This means you will need to complete your LA common application form for your other choices of school in addition to a separate application for this school.

 When the school is oversubscribed, after the admission of pupils with an Education, Health and Care plan or a Statement of Special Educational Needs naming the school, priority for admission will be given to those children who meet the criteria set out below, in priority order: